How to curl the edges of cuffs.

 As far as anticlastic or synclastic curling, you should check out Creative Metal Forming by Betty Helen Longhi and Cynthia Eid.
 Also, see Foldforming by Charles Lewton-Brain for other forming/forging techniques.

 Some links are via my affiliate link to Amazon.
 (See note at end).*

 You can use a dapping punch shaft, rod or jump ring mandrel and hammer around that.
 Lubricate the form for easier removal.
 It would probably be easier to do this before shaping into a cuff or a ring.
-Lubrication can be beeswax, Bur Life solid, Liquid Bur Life or other types of lubrication.
+Lubrication can be beeswax, Jewelers Lube solid, Liquid Bur Life or other types of lubrication.

 You can use pliers – although, you might want to dip them in Plasti-dip or wrap with tape to protect the metal.
 Pliers can be utilized after shaping, of the cuff, is done but it will be more inconsistent and harder to control.
 If you shape after curling the edges, care must be taken to keep the curl from being crushed by the mallet.
-You can purchase pliers that have delrin jaws here, at Rio Grande.
+You can purchase pliers that have Delrin jaws.
 I don’t like the pliers with nylon jaws as I’ve found that the material breaks apart rather quickly.